Stolen Horse International: Stolen horses

 The organization seeks primarily to aid in the search for stolen and missing horses.
 According to statistics, thousands of horses are stolen each year in the United States.

 Horses constitute an easy source of cash for thieves.
 They can be quickly sold at saleyards, making it difficult to track the thief.
 Horses in areas that are not well supervised are at highest risk.
 Horses can also be stolen through civil theft such as bad leases, family or friend disputes, or through divorce.
-Once stolen, the horses can end up going to slaughter, resold at auction, or end up as riding mounts.
 The more times they are resold, the harder it is to find a stolen horse.
 Thieves are only interested in a short-term profit and do not care about where the horse ends up.

 Stolen tack and trailers

-Stolen Horse International also aid owners in finding stolen equipment including tack and trailers.
+Stolen Horse International also aids owners in finding stolen equipment including tack and trailers.
 Tack is typically difficult to track, especially if not engraved with some identification number.
-Stolen tack is typically resold at auction (including online auctions such as E-Bay), feed and tack stores, or at pawn shops.
-Organizations such as SHI assist with recovering tack by sending notifications out to thousands of recipients.

-Horse trailers are an easy target for thieves.
-Despite having a unique VIN and requiring a title, thieves have figured ways to forge titles so they can resell the trailer and not be tracked.
-Once a trailer is stolen, notifications and fliers can be sent out by SHI to help make potential buyers aware of the stolen trailer.

 Missing owners

-Stolen Horse International, Inc.also assists owners with recovering horses whose owners are unknown.
+Stolen Horse International assists owners with recovering horses whose owners are unknown.
 The organization excepts some "civil thefts" since many horses disappear in this manner.
 Such events typically occur during natural disasters such as wildfires and hurricanes.
-They assisted with reuniting pet owners with their pets after Hurricane Katrina and many other disasters.
+They assisted with reuniting pet owners with their pets after Hurricane Katrina and other disasters.

-Education

-A book titled Horse Theft.
-Been There—Done That was released by Stolen Horse International, Inc., to inform horse owners about how to protect their horses from theft.
-The organization also travels to various expositions, clinics and groups across the United States to educate horse owners on how to prevent and deal with all missing horse situations and equine identification.

 Seeking justice

-Stolen Horse International, Inc., also works closely with law enforcement personnel to aid in the apprehension of horse thieves, as well as search and recovery of horses.
+Stolen Horse International works closely with law enforcement personnel to aid in the apprehension of horse thieves, as well as search and recovery of horses.
 Many thieves have been apprehended after the group has assisted with the recovery of stolen horses.

-Volunteers

-The work performed by Stolen Horse International, Inc., is done by thousands of volunteers which receive and distribute fliers, usually sent electronically via e-mail or fax.
-Their electronic mailing list, titled the NetPosse Alert Network, can be accessed freely by anyone with Internet access.
-Because the group is a non-profit, volunteer work is important since their funding is limited.